JJoriping/tailwind-base/README.md

 # tailwind-base
-Let you exploit Tailwind in React even more simpler
+Let you exploit Tailwind in React more powerful

+## Getting Started
+TBD